squesadag2000/data_analytics_portfolio/README.md

-# data_analytics_portfolio
+# Data Analytics Portfolio

-Data Analytics portfolio focused on business-oriented projects developed mainly with Power BI and Python.
-The projects demonstrate skills in data analysis, visualization, and generating insights to support decision-making.
+Author: Sebastian Quesada

+## About This Portfolio

+This portfolio contains data analytics projects focused on solving real business problems using data.

+Most projects are developed using:

+- Python for data analysis and data science
+- Power BI for dashboards and business insights
+- SQL for data extraction and transformation

+The projects are based on real-world business scenarios such as collections analysis, performance monitoring, and operational improvement.

+## Skills Demonstrated

+- Data Cleaning and Preparation
+- Exploratory Data Analysis
+- Data Visualization
+- Dashboard Development
+- Business Insights
+- Process Improvement Analytics

+## Tools Used

+- Python
+- Power BI
+- SQL
+- Pandas
+- Matplotlib
+- Excel

+## Goal

+The objective of this portfolio is to demonstrate practical data analytics skills and the ability to transform data into actionable insights.

+## Projects

+1 Collections Data Analysis (Python): https://github.com/squesadag2000/collections-data-analysis